devandhira/devandhira.github.io/_pages/about.md

 Games I enjoy playing
 ======
 I have loved playing games ever since my childhood and I still play games a lot up to this day, because of this, I think the games one enjoy playing can describe the personality of a person.
-In other words, your taste in games (and how you enjoy to play them) tells me what kind of person you are.
+In other words, your taste in games (and how you enjoy them) tells me what kind of person you are.
 So here are games that I sort by category in terms of how I enjoy them.

 Getting started